igk1972/netlify-cms-oauth-provider-go/README.md

 ### Step 4.
 Config CMS
 You also need to add `base_url` to the backend section of your netlify-cms's config file.

-Go to the doc-cms repo which stores resource for CMS of Pulumi's website https://github.com/pulumi/doc-cms and on file public/config.yml add the base_url line with https://doc-cms-oauth.pulumi-demos.net
+Go to the doc-cms repo which stores resource for CMS of Pulumi's website https://github.com/pulumi/doc-cms and on file public/config.yml add the base_url line with the oauth provider url

 ```
 backend:
   name: github
   repo: user/repo   # Path to your Github repository
   branch: master    # Branch to update
-  base_url: https://doc-cms-oauth.pulumi-demos.net # Path to ext auth provider
+  base_url: https://xxx # Path to ext auth provider
 ```

 Then build use